Important Information About Gas Servicing

 Stock Condition Survey Update

-A stock condition survey was carried out by Brown and Wallace in 2018.
+A stock condition survey has been carried out by Brown and Wallace in 2021.
 The survey results confirmed that 100% of Gardeen’s stock complies with the Scottish Housing Quality Standard and the Energy Efficiency Standard for Social Housing.
 If you have any questions about the above, please contact Lyndsay at the office.

 Energy Performance Certificates

 The Energy Efficiency Standard for Social Housing (EESSH) aims to improve the energy efficiency of social housing in Scotland.
-The Association’s contractor will be carrying out surveys at some Gardeen homes during 2019 to collect data for an Energy Performance Certificate.
+The Association’s contractor will be carrying out surveys at a few Gardeen homes during 2022 to collect data for Energy Performance Certificates.
 An Energy Performance Certificate gives information on how energy efficient a building is.
-This will form part of the Association’s evidence for the EESSH.
+This forms part of the Association’s evidence for the EESSH.

-An assessment of the painterwork across all our stock will be carried out by the Association’s Maintenance Consultant in 2020.
-Over the last couple of years only a few top up remedial works were required because the paint we used previously was good quality and has lasted well which saves the Association money and keeps rents affordable.
+An assessment of the painterwork across all our stock will be carried out by the Association’s Maintenance Consultant in 2022.
+Top up works were carried out during 2021.
+The paint we used previously was good quality and has lasted well which saves the Association money and keeps rents affordable.
+An annual assessment will be carried out going forward.